itsamk/gcp-application-pipeline/README.md

         `kubectl apply -f k8s/managed-cert.yaml`
 - Run the following command to deploy the ingress for the application:
         `kubectl apply -f k8s/ingress-srv.yaml`
+    This will also deploy the Load Balancer component in Google that will be ingress for all your traffic.

 ## Setting up the build pipeline